coastalgit/flight-plan/framework/FLIGHT-PLAN-COMMANDS.md

 **For AI Implementers:**
 - SpecKit prompting happens IN `flight-plan status`, not as separate command
 - Check `.flight-plan/config.json` in current directory (project root)
-- Read `../flight-plan-solution/FLIGHT-PLAN-SPECKIT-SETUP.md` for setup instructions
+- Read `.flight-plan/FLIGHT-PLAN-SPECKIT-SETUP.md` for setup instructions (local copy)
 - Never create memory/ or specs/ directories (SpecKit does this)
 - Only update `.flight-plan/config.json` in current directory to track status
-- All file reads should be relative to project directory, not parent
+- All file reads are relative to project directory (standalone project)

 ---